Community Building Working Group

 Coordinator: Samantha CHAITKIN

-The Community Building and Solidarity Working Group (CBSWG) was founded in 2015 as an organ of the APEEE that examines and enables initiatives to increase the sense of community, mutual respect and school “ownership” among students, school staff and parents.
+The Community Building [and Solidarity] Working Group (CBWG) was founded in 2015 as an organ of the APEEE that examines and enables initiatives to increase the sense of community, mutual respect and school “ownership” among students, school staff and parents.
 The group mobilises APEEE financing, organises or promotes activities, or raises awareness about values including, but not limited to: solidarity, sustainability, respect, team spirit, belonging.

 Beyond the wish to add value and values to the school environment, it was also considered that disinterest and negative views of school, peers and colleagues may be at the root of some risky behaviors exhibited by students (including for example vandalism, harassment, addictions).

-General Scope of Activity: Currently, the activities of the CBSWG are organised under the following areas:
+General Scope of Activity: Currently, the activities of the CBWG are organised under the following areas:

 - Solidarity and charitable actions